Not for Profit.org.nz

-We are honoured to offer this site to provide co-operative support to Not for Profit (non-profit) organisations and charities in New Zealand and those considering establishing such bodies.
+We offer this site to provide co-operative support to Not for Profit (non-profit) organisations and charities in New Zealand and those considering establishing such bodies.

-The charity (non-profit) sector in NZ is vibrant, diverse and active … but it is a time of change.
+The charity (non-profit) sector in NZ is vibrant, diverse and active.
+In June 2016, Statistics NZ stated that Non-profit organisations contribute $6 Billion to the NZ economy.

 The advent of the Charities Commission (now Charities Services, a part of the Department of Internal Affairs) in 2005 led to much discussion about not-for-profit organisations and a surge of registrations to become a NZ Registered Charity.

-The recent introduction of accounting standards by the XRB has generated considerable discussion and interest and the draft Bill to amend the Incorporated Societies Act 1908 has recently been released for discussion and submission.
+The introduction of accounting standards by the XRB and the subsequent requirement that Registered NZ Charities render a Performance report to XRB standards as part of the Annual Return has generated considerable discussion and interest.

-In June 2016, Statistics NZ stated that Non-profit organisations contribute $6 Billion to the NZ economy

-We do not publish a newsletter but if you wish to be advised when new content is added to this site, you may care to register (free) at www.watchthatpage.com.
-NZARC , however, does publish a regular and useful newsletter for non-profits.

 -o0o-